jagenjo/litescene.js/guides/animation.md

 node.transform.getLocator("x"); //returns "@NODE_uid/@COMP-uid/x"
 ```

+To know more about locators check the [locators guide](locators.md).

 ## Applying animations

 There are two ways to play an animation track, through the ```LS.Components.PlayAnimation``` component, or programatically calling the ```applyTracks``` methods in the ```LS.Animation.Take```.